yuriy0803/etchash/README.md

 # go-etchash

-Etchash go module intended for use by core-pool (and open-ethereum-pool).
+Etchash go module intended for use by open-etc-pool-friends.

 * supports etchash, ethash & ubqhash